This Keto Frittata recipe is the best creamy, custardy mushroom and spinach frittata recipe stuffed with three kinds of cheese!

 Keep in mind that if you use a microwave, it makes the frittata texture very chewy and runny, especially if it had been frozen before.

 So, I highly recommend you rewarm leftovers in the oven.

 Obviously, they will release a lot of liquid in the pan, and you will have to cook the vegetable a little bit longer to evaporate the extra liquid.

 Another option is to thaw the frozen spinach for a few hours before preparing this spinach feta frittata keto recipe.

-However, if you don’t like mushrooms and don’t mind adding meat to this recipe, replace it with the same amount of bacon pieces.
+However, if you are allergic or don’t like mushrooms and don’t mind adding meat to this recipe, replace it with the same amount of bacon pieces.

 The nutrition data is calculated using WP Recipe Maker.
-Net Carbs is calculated by removing the fiber and some sugar alcohols from the total Carbohydrates.
+Net Carbs is calculated by removing the fiber and some sweeteners from the total Carbohydrates.
 As an example, a recipe with 10 grams of Carbs per 100 grams that contains 3 grams of erythritol and 5 grams of fiber will have a net carbs content of 2 grams.
-Some sugar alcohols are excluded because they are not metabolized.
+Some sweeteners are excluded because they are not metabolized.

 You should always calculate the nutritional data yourself instead of relying on Sweetashoney's data.
 Sweetashoney and its recipes and articles are not intended to cure, prevent, diagnose, or treat any disease.
 Sweetashoney cannot be liable for adverse reactions or any other outcome resulting from the use of recipes or advice found on the Website.